The transformer earthquake alerting model: A new versatile approach to earthquake early warning: Data and Methods

 Our Italy dataset is an example of this situation.
 Accordingly, TEAM applies domain adaptation to this case: It first trains a joint model using data from Japan and from Italy, which is then fine-tuned using the Italy data on its own, except for the addition of a few large, shallow, onshore events from Japan.
 We chose these events, as for Italy one also expects large, shallow, crustal events due to its tectonic setting and earthquake history.
+As we use events from Italy in both training steps and in particular in the second step the overwhelming number of events are from Italy, we expect that this scheme only results in a small degradation in the modelling of the regional specifics of the Italy region.